In the world of coffee, there are hundreds of different podcasts out there.

 This podcast is overflowing with information about all things coffee-related while still connecting with the world at large.

-It’s aimed at people who want to be the change in the world while still wanting to embrace the small moments.
+It's aimed at people who want to be the change in the world while still embracing the small moments.

 3. Boss barista